itsreallythoshi/RandomGarbageCode/README.md

 But this code is garbage that helps.

-FEel FReE tO PuSh AnY GaRbAgE CoDe that helps you write other garbage code.
+FEel FReE tO PuSh AnY GaRbAgE CoDe that helps you write other GaRbAgE CoDe!!.